"

 • Written documentation of the evidence used against them

 Similar to probationers, parolees have diminished rights to privacy, particularly concerning searches and seizures of their person and residence.
-Unlike ordinary citizens, law enforcement need only reasonable suspicion to search parolees and their dwellings.
+Unlike ordinary citizens, law enforcement needs only a reasonable suspicion to search parolees and their dwellings.
 Furthermore, in Pennsylvania Board of Probation & Parole v.
-Scott (1998) the U.S. Supreme Court ruled that the exclusionary rule does not apply to probationers or parolees.
+Scott (1998), the U.S. Supreme Court ruled that the exclusionary rule does not apply to probationers or parolees.
 This means that improperly or illegally obtained evidence can be used in a parole board revocation hearings, underlining the distinct legal standards governing probationers and parolees compared to the general population.

 Attributions

-1. Figure 10.15: Portrait of Captain Alexander Maconochie R.N.K.H. by E. V. (Edward Villiers) Rippingille in the Public Domain; This work is now in the Public Domain, as copyright in the United Kingdom lasts until 70 years after the death of the creator.
+1. Figure 10.15: Portrait of Captain Alexander Maconochie R.N.K.H. by E. V. (Edward Villiers) Rippingille in the public domain; This work is now in the public domain, as copyright in the United Kingdom lasts until 70 years after the death of the creator.

 2. Figure 10.16: CDCR Parole Agents by Scorpion381 is released under CC BY-SA 4.0